aws-samples/aws-cdk-intro-workshop/workshop/content/english/70-construct-hub/100-internal-construct-hub/1000-create-construct-hub.md

 npm install construct-hub
 {{</highlight>}}

 By default, Construct Hub has a single package source configured, which is the public npmjs.com registry.
 However, it also supports CodeArtifact repositories and custom package source implementations.
-For our purposes, we will create a CodeArtifact domain and repository to add as a package source to our private Construct Hub.
+For our purposes, we will create a CodeArtifact domain and repository to add as a package source to our internal Construct Hub.

-Create a new file under `lib` called `lib/private-construct-hub-stack.ts` and add the following code:
+Create a new file under `lib` called `lib/internal-construct-hub-stack.ts` and add the following code:

 {{<highlight ts>}}
-import * as cdk from 'aws-cdk-lib';
+import _ as cdk from 'aws-cdk-lib';
-import * as codeartifact from 'aws-cdk-lib/aws-codeartifact';
+import _ as codeartifact from 'aws-cdk-lib/aws-codeartifact';
 import { ConstructHub } from 'construct-hub';
-import * as sources from 'construct-hub/lib/package-sources';
+import \* as sources from 'construct-hub/lib/package-sources';
 import { Construct } from 'constructs';

 export class ConstructHubStack extends cdk.Stack {